sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 The following sections show the evaluated classification metrics of the different classifiers that were gained over the test series described above.
 While precision, recall and F1 scores are separated per possible result (home team wins, draw, away team wins), the accuracy is reported as average over all possible results in the classification report.

-##### 1. RandomClassifier
+##### 1. RandomClassifier (RC)

-The RandomClassifier performed in the anticipated accuracy, with an accuracy of 0.34 which is close to 1/3, the expected when the result is randomly predicted.
+The RandomClassifier (RC) produced accuracies in the anticipated range: The average accuracy is 0.34 which is close to 1/3, the expected when the result is randomly predicted.
-Regarding the other metrics,
+The other metrics - precision, recall and F1 - are in the same range, except the precision score for 'win_home' that was around 25% above the accuracy score.
+As already mentioned, the RandomClassifier just serves as benchmark for the ML classifiers and regressors.

 ![Fig6](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/2014-10_Football/CR_ClassificationReport_for_1_RandomClassifier_testRatios=0.1-0.5.png?raw=true)
 <p align="center" style="text-align:center, text-style:italic">